 Notes

-A backlog connotes materials that have been in a pending status for some time.
-Backlog is often qualified to indicate the nature of work to be done; for example, materials needing treatment might be described as a “preservation backlog.”
+A backlog connotes materials that have been in a pending status for some time rather than temporarily.
+The term backlog can often qualify the nature of work to be done; for example, materials in need of treatment might be described as a “preservation backlog.”